aliisanissinen/myprojects/C++/Tetris Game/README.md

 This code is one of the projects of the Programming 2: Basics course, at Tampere University.
 I took the course in the spring of 2020.

 The Tetris game, where the player can move tetrominoes horizontally and down.
-Tetromino also moves down by themselves.
+Tetromino also moves down by itself.
 The purpose of the game is to make full rows of rectangles.
 After that, the full lines disappear and the player gets points (15) and more available space in the game platform.
 The game ends when the column of tetrominoes grows to the top of the game platform.